PaoloPenazzi/PCD-Assingments/README.md

-Three projects made for the course "Distributed and Concurrent Programming" (MSc, Computer Science @Unibo) The focus of these projects is about concurrency, so other aspects of software development (Testing, code quality, OOP principles, etc..) were left out.
+Three projects made for the course "Distributed and Concurrent Programming" (MSc, Computer Science @Unibo).
+The focus of these projects is about concurrency, so other aspects of software development (Testing, code quality, OOP principles, etc..) were left out.

 ## 1st Assignment ##